 Entering lower-division students who are not prepared to enroll in some of the required courses are required to complete additional university course work.
-These additional prerequisite courses do not apply to the Bachelor of Science in Design degree requirements.
+These additional prerequisite courses do not apply to the Bachelor of Science in Design or the Bachelor of Science in Landscape Architecture degree requirements.